An international group of musicians who met in Berlin and fell in love with the music of the city.

 Flautist Joseph Monticello’s playing has been praised by the New York Times and Wall Street Journal as “graceful" and for being as “exciting as the singers.”
 Equally at home on both modern and historical flutes, Joseph spends most of his year as second flutist of the Florida Grand Opera and Palm Beach Symphony orchestras, making his home in Miami.
 Joseph remains active in the historical performance world, performing with Philharmonia Baroque, Boston Baroque, New York Baroque Incorporated, and as the principal flute of the newly formed Teatro Nuovo festival orchestra, specializing in the historically informed presentation of Bel Canto operatic masterworks on period-appropriate instruments.
 Having received his Masters in Historical Performance from The Juilliard School, Joseph has performed and toured worldwide with many of the leading conductors and ensembles of the early music movement, including: Nicholas McGegan, Masaaki Suzuki, Jordi Savall, Harry Bickett, Richard Egarr, and William Christie, having twice participated in the Les Arts Florissants summer festival “Dans les Jardins de William Christie” in Thire, France.
 Prior to his studies at Juilliard, Joseph received his Bachelor of Music from Oberlin Conservatory under Michel Debost and later, Alexa Still.
 It was there he first took up the baroque flute under Kathie Stewart, prior to studying with Sandra Miller at Juilliard.

 Harpsichordist Daniel Trumbull’s passion is to create concert-projects that combine music with other art forms, leading audiences to a newfound appreciation for both.
 As harpsichordist with “Red Bull Flying Bach,” a performance combining break dance and Bach’s Wohltemperiertes Clavier, he performed in the USA, Canada, Australia, and in major concert halls across Europe.
 Daniel was awarded a Concerto 21 scholarship to support this novel approach to musical storytelling.
 He has performed solo recitals at Radialsystem V in Berlin, Handel House London, at Köthener Bachfesttage and other German festivals.
 A member of renowned German baroque orchestra Lautten Compagney Berlin, he frequently appears in concerts countrywide.
 His ensemble Tr!Jo has recently been awarded prizes at the Biagio Marini Competition and Berliner Bachwettbewerb.
 Apart from playing thouroughbass, Daniel has frequently had the opportunity to direct several projects, including a world premiere of the operaFigure de la Terreby Miika Hyytiäinen, Le Carnaval de Veniseby André Campra, and the theatrical production Dolcissima Speranza featuring music by Schütz and Monteverdi.
 He has also been musical director of the production Odysseus for children by Lautten Compagney and Taschenoper Lübeck, and as musical assistant for several opera productions at Händelfestspiele Halle.
 In 2015, Daniel won 1st prize at the Broadwood Horniman Harpsichord Competition in London.
-Daniel studied harpsichord with Prof. Mitzi Meyerson in Berlin and is currently enrolled at the CNSMD de Lyon in the class of Jean-Marc Aymes.
+Daniel studied harpsichord with Prof. Mitzi Meyerson in Berlin.